Mayorkas is driven by his own understanding of the immigrant experience. Many in GOP want him gone - KVIA

 Judd said agents complain to him that they are not able to do the job they signed up for because they constantly are being pulled off to process migrants.
 “You don’t feel good in the job that you’re doing as a Border Patrol agent right now,” he said.

-Mayorkas says he does not take the criticism personally.
-He shows little desire to delve into the politics of the impeachment except to say the allegations are “baseless.”
+Mayorkas says he does not take the criticism personally and says the allegations driving impeachment are “baseless.”

 He is adamant that the impeachment process is not distracting him from his work and is prepared to defend himself in the Democratic-controlled Senate if there is a trial.